Babesia: Genetics

-Babesia show host specificity, allowing many different subspecies of Babesia to emerge, each infecting a different kind of vertebrate organism.
+Babesia species show host specificity, allowing many different subspecies of Babesia to emerge, each infecting a different kind of vertebrate organism.
 While B. bovis and Babesia bigemina prefer to infect cattle in tropical environments, they can infect other animals, such as the white-tailed deer.
 Therefore, while the organism has the capacity to display host specificity, and thus increase transmission effectiveness, it can still infect a variety of hosts.
 It achieves this through mutations and natural selection.
-In different environments, individual protozoa may develop mutations which, when they increase the protozoa's fitness, allow the population to increase their numbers.
-This specificity explains why Babesia have such great genetic diversity.
+In different environments, individual protozoa may develop mutations, which when they increase the protozoa's fitness, allow the population to increase in number.
+This specificity explains why Babesia species have such great genetic diversity.

-Babesia selfishly persists long-term in the host's system: the host gains no benefit from the parasite invasion and only suffers.
+Babesia selfishly persists long-term in the host's system: The host gains no benefit from the parasite invasion and only suffers.
 This allows the parasite to exploit all resources offered by the host, to increase in number, and to increase the rate of transmission.
 Too lethal an infection results in the host's death and the parasite is unable to spread, which is a loss from an evolutionary standpoint.
 Different species of Babesia are able to withstand the stress of the host's immune system.
 Infection typically stimulates the innate immune system, and not the humoral immune system.
 This results in control of the infection, but also persistence and not clearance of the parasite.